Notifying the CRA of your Canadian Residency: NR74 Residency Application

-This is particularly important if the Canadian tax rate is lower than the rate in your home country.
-It is also possible that your home country will not require that you pay any tax if you are paying taxes in Canada.
+Being deemed a Canadian resident for income tax purposes is particularly important if the Canadian tax rate is lower than the rate in the country from which you left.
+It is also possible that the country from which you left will not require you pay any tax if you are paying taxes in Canada.
 In doing so, you gain a considerable tax advantage.

 Additionally, if you have moved to Canada permanently, you may not want to file and pay taxes in another country nor deal with foreign tax authorities.